lsst-sqre/sqr-016/index.rst

   Release Engineering Steps
   -------------------------------

-  1. Check that the weekly build is scientifically suitable to be used as starting point for the release
   1. Create first release candidate vM.m.p.rc1
   1. Release candidate vM.m.p.rc1 available:
    - Build: bxxxxx
    - Weekly: w_20YY_WW
   1. Build the release candidate on supported platforms.
+Report bugs in Jira if any.
+  1. Invite developers, contributors and downstram users to verify the release candidate and report bugs in Jira if any.
   1. Wait for bugs and additional issues to be identified, fixed and ported to the release branch.
   1. Create new release candidates if bugs / new issues have been fixed in the release branch
   1. Create official release M.m.p